mehrshad4everrr/gensyn/README.md

 You need to press Enter 3 times
-After that you will get a message like this on your terminal Your public key has been saved in /home/codespace/.ssh/id_rsa.pub /home/codespace/.ssh/id_rsa.pub is the path of this public key in my case, in your case it might be different
+After that you will get a message like this on your terminal Your public key has been saved in /home/codespace/.ssh/id_rsa.pub